-Real estate surveys revealed that melting soap bars, wet towels, hair in the drain and dirty laundry were the biggest buyer turn offs.
+A recent real estate survey revealed that melting soap bars, wet towels, hair in the drain and dirty laundry were the biggest of all buyer turn offs.
 The survey indicated that these conditions caused most buyers to leave a showing.

-Be sure to pick up after yourself; hide melting soap bars, makeup, toothbrushes, medications, bathrobe hanging on the bathroom door, kid's toys, dirty dishes, soiled laundry, etc.
+Be sure to pick up after yourself; hide melting soap bars, makeup, toothbrushes, medications, the moist bathrobe hanging on the bathroom door, kid's toys, dirty dishes, soiled laundry, etc.

 Stash personal items in baskets and decorative boxes with lids.

-Shallow plastic bins with lids for under-the-bed storage come in handy during that frantic moment when buyers are on the way and you need to quickly stash personal items.
+I like shallow plastic bins with lids for under-the-bed storage.
+They come in handy during that frantic moment when buyers are on the way and you need to quickly tidy up.

 Meet Bess and Lucy my Corgi and English Springer Spaniel.
-Bess has crossed the "Rainbow Bridge", but Lucy is still with us.
+Sadly, Bess has crossed the "Rainbow Bridge," but Lucy is still with us.

 Let's face it, pets are messy.
 They shed, roll in stinky stuff, throw-up and track in mud.

 They barf at the most inconvenient times and 99% of the time will do it on the carpet rather than that easy to clean kitchen floor mere inches away.

 Ideally, pets should be out of the house when buyers come over.
 We love our pets, but home buyers won't.
-Plus, you run the risk of buyers letting your pet out.
+Plus, you run the risk of people letting your pet out.

-Make arrangements with a neighbor or friend to watch Scruffy and Jingles during viewings and open houses.
+Make arrangements with a neighbor or friend to watch Scruffy during viewings and open houses.

-Depersonalizing your home of pet food, water bowls, and beds will keep home buyers from wondering about the cleanliness of your home.
+Removing pet food and water bowls and beds will keep home buyers from wondering about the cleanliness of your home.

 Find a discrete location for the litter box.
 (Out of the house, if possible.)
 Check the litter daily and keep the room deodorized.